How to Write a Personal Statement for Law School: Tips and Examples

 Motivation to Learn Link your described experiences to present desires and plans, especially to become a lawyer.

-Law School Choice Align your values with the ones of a particular law school you chose.
+Law School Choice Align your values with the ones of the particular law school you chose.

 Future Career Plans If you have a solid vision of your future work and professional investment, it’s appropriate to mention them here.